How to create an AI trading system

 The input file is selected from the menu on the upper left.
 We also select the following settings:

-• Search metric: classification accuracy.
+• Search metric: Classification accuracy.

 • Test/train split: 50/50.
 This will allow us to easily discard overfit models.

-• Test sample: the last points.
+• Test sample: The last points.
 The other option is “chosen randomly”, which would make it easier to overfit the data due to autocorrelation.

 With these settings in place, we can start the search by clicking on the play button at the top of the interface.
 The best solutions found so far will be shown in real time, ordered by complexity, and their out-of-sample errors can be seen by toggling the “show cross-validation” button on the upper right.